build3r/TodayILearned/README.md

 ## Twelve Factor App
 https://12factor.net/
 1. Code base: One app should have one repo, if multiple app are sharing code then it should be refactored into library.
 One repo will have multiple deployments (prod, staging, local, variants etc)
+2. Dependencies: All projects should have a explicit dependency declaration and isolation from system dependency.
+If the app relies of system dependencies then it should be statically linked.

 ---------------------------------------------------------------------------------------------------------